EVENT INFO

 New Leaf Nursery – New Leaf Nursery offers familiar herbs (rosemary, oregano, thyme) as well as those less common, such as winter savory, salad burnet and fennel.
 In spring and fall, we provide a wide range of heirloom and hybrid vegetable transplants, upwards of 50 tomato and pepper varieties.
 Year-round, we also offer perennials such as salvia (our specialty), cuphea, perennial hibiscus, mistflower, amaryllis, spider lilies, esperanza, rock rose and agastache.

-Lone Star Native Nursery – We specialize in providing a wide variety of hard to find native plants.
+Lone Star Native Nursery / New World Botanicals – We specialize in providing a wide variety of hard to find native plants.
 We have traveled across the state collecting seeds from naturally occurring species in the wild.
 Collecting from multiple texas ecogregions to obtain the strongest genetics suitable for all of Texas growing conditions.
 Making our selection the perfect choice for your native needs.

 ARTISTS/ARTISANS/GIFTS